dnovoafer/efolab_academic-main/content/_index.md

       title: Contact
       subtitle:
       text: |-
-        If you find our research interesting and would like to get in touch, feel free to contact us!
+        If you find our research interesting and would like to get in touch, feel free to reach out to us!
       # Contact (add or remove contact options as necessary)
-      # email: david.novoa@ehu.eus
+      email: david.novoa@ehu.eus
       phone: +34 94601 4114
       #appointment_url: 'https://calendly.com'
       address: